Rent safe and private dog parks hosted by locals

 Start slowly and socialize at your dog’s pace

 As a rule of thumb: It’s better to have just a few good experiences than to have several good and one bad.
 This is especially true if your dog’s reactivity is fear based!
-In order to help them heal, we have to make sure we don’t push them too far too soon.
+In order to help our canine companions heal, we have to make sure we don’t push them too far too soon.

 Set up dedicated training scenarios with people you trust

 The best way to ensure you can move at your dog’s pace?
-Plan socialization sessions with other people and dogs you trust.
+Plan opportunities for socialization with other people and dogs you trust.
 This way you can be in control of the entire set up, which:

 • Helps you feel calmer and more capable of helping your dog.